alphagov/accessibility-personas/source/index.html.md

 * [Simone](simone/) is a dyslexic user
 * [Saleem](saleem/) is a profoundly deaf user

+## Caveats

-Caveat: This is no substitute for including users with access needs into your user testing.
+This is no substitute for including users with access needs into your user testing.

+A simulation is never a true representation of an impairment.
+It's only a tool trying to make some things roughly as difficult for someone without that impairment.

+The assistive technologies in this setup, especially the screen reader and voice control tool, are not appropriate for compatibility testing.
+Use [mainstream tools](https://www.gov.uk/service-manual/technology/testing-with-assistive-technologies) for that.